Anisotropic resistivity and superconducting instability in ferroelectric metals

 We note in passing that we do not consider Coulomb repulsion between the electrons and focus on the electron-phonon interaction only.
 The reason for that is the large dielectric constant.
 Moreover, we assume that the electrons don't screen finite electric polarization ${\bf P}_{0}$.

 \textit{Effective electron interaction.} Here we discuss corrections to electron quantum life-time and conductivity due to the electron-phonon interaction.
-We choose to work in Keldysh formalism as it conveniently describes systems in equilibrium at finite temperatures, please see Supplemental Material \cite{SM_editors}.
+We choose to work in Keldysh formalism as it conveniently describes fluctuations of the system about its equilibrium at finite temperatures, please see Supplemental Material \cite{SM_editors}.

 In order to obtain effective electron interaction, as usual, we integrate out the phonons.
 To second order in electron-phonon interaction we obtain two processes shown in Fig. (\ref{fig1}a) and (\ref{fig1}b).
 Processes Fig. (\ref{fig1}b) describe interaction of electrons with two TO phonons [due to $\propto {\bf P}^2(x)$ in Eq. (\ref{main_Hamiltonian})], while those in Fig. (\ref{fig1}a) describe interaction of electrons with one TO phonon [due to $\propto {\bf P}_{0}\cdot{\bf P}(x)$ in Eq. (\ref{main_Hamiltonian})] given that there is a spontaneous electric polarization ${\bf P}_{0}$ in the system.
-The processes in Fig. (\ref{fig1}b) were studied in Refs. \cite{Ngai_main, ELL_conductivity_1, ELL_conductivity_2, Maslov_conductivity, Feigelman_conductivity, Marel_2phonon, Kiseliov_Feigelman}, and we refer to these works for details, the processes in Fig. (\ref{fig1}a) are new and are subject of the following analysis.
+The processes in Fig. (\ref{fig1}b) were studied in Refs. \cite{Ngai_main, ELL_conductivity_1, ELL_conductivity_2, Maslov_conductivity, Feigelman_conductivity, Marel_2phonon, Kiseliov_Feigelman, Volkov_ferro_super}, and we refer to these works for details, the processes in Fig. (\ref{fig1}a) are new and are subject of the following analysis.
 The effective electron interaction due to these processes [wavy line in Fig. (\ref{fig1}a) and (\ref{fig1}c)] is

 where $D^{\mathrm{R}/\mathrm{A}}({\bf q};\omega) = 2\omega_{{\bf q}}/[(\omega \pm i0)^2 - \omega_{{\bf q}}^2]$ is the TO phonon (retarded/advanced) Green function.
 We have defined an angle between ${\bf q}$ and ${\bf P}_{0}$ as $\cos(\phi_{{\bf q}{\bf P}_{0}})\equiv ({\bf q}\cdot {\bf P}_{0})/(qP_{0})$.